TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Index.rst

          opacity

    Data type
-         posint (1-100)
+         positive integer (1-100)

    Description
          Opacity (transparency^-1)

-         100% opacity = 0% transparency).
+         100% opacity = 0% transparency.
 Only active with a value for blur.

-   Default

 .. container:: table-row